 - How will IT respond to the service needs of OT?

-- Will OT be able to control their own destiny or will they be tied to IT for all support and troubleshooting?
+- Will OT control their own destiny or will they be tied to IT for all support and troubleshooting?

 I was moderating a session at IBCon in San Diego earlier this year where the “One Building One Network” question was a leading topic.
 I said something to the effect that OT needs to the own their network and control their destiny.
-This was taken out of context by some in the audience, so I will take this opportunity to explain the nuance of my comments.
-There are two problems I have identified that must be addressed as we consider the proper technical backbone for both IT and OT networks.
+This was taken out of context by some so I will take this opportunity to explain the nuance.

-- Technicians and operators responsible to maintain building systems have been successfully handling operations for years without the need for additional resources to manage the network.
-They have become accustomed to diagnosing problems with RS-485 and Lon networks and have accumulated a lot of expertise in troubleshooting these systems.
+- Technicians and operators maintaining building systems have been handling operations for years without additional resources.
+They have become accustomed to diagnosing problems with RS-485 and Lon networks.
+They’ve accumulated a lot of expertise in troubleshooting these systems.

-- The methodology used by the majority of IT departments requiring one port per connected device will need to change in order to cost effectively implement large scale deployments of OT devices.
+- The IT requirement of one port per connected device.
+This will need to change in order to cost effectively implement large scale deployments of OT devices.

-This means the IT group must provide tools and access to the OT staff to manage and operate the OT portions of the network.
-This provides some challenges for IT and OT groups given there is so much specialty knowledge required to effectively manage an IT infrastructure.
-It can be very complex to allow access to certain management tools without creating security risks to other aspects of the IT network.
+This means IT must provide tools and access to OT staff.
+It can be very complex to grant access to certain management tools without creating security risks on the IT network.

-The IT group still manages access, routing, security, firewall rules, and other traditional IT responsibilities but the OT staff is empowered to “own” and operate the building systems in a way they are accustomed.
+The IT group still manages access, routing, security, firewall rules, and other traditional IT responsibilities.
+But the OT staff is empowered to “own” and operate the building systems.

-If we were to use the traditional IT paradigm for this representative scenario, we would install 30 CAT5 cables that would all terminate in a single port on a network switch.
-This adds a lot of cost to the overall implementation and is not likely to be performed at scale.
+If we were to use the traditional IT paradigm for this scenario, we would install 30 CAT5 cables that terminate in a single port on a network switch.
+This adds a lot of cost to the overall implementation and is not likely to perform at scale.

-In the new paradigm, the CAT5 cables would be installed in a daisy chain fashion requiring only 2 CAT5 cables that terminate into 2 network switch ports.
+In the new paradigm, CAT5 cables are installed in a daisy chain requiring only 2 cables that terminate into 2 network switches.
 The only cost impact is the two ports and the material.
 The labor is identical.
 The advantages for network performance, data access, and stability are tremendous.

 This is just one example.
-To evolve with the Internet of Things certainly presents daily challenges for IT, OT and the points at which they need to overlap.
-Rather than thinking of it as one network against the other, the proper backbone design and operation to meet the demands of the IoT requires new thinking on the parts of both teams and the ability to find solutions that help everyone meet in the middle.
+To evolve with the IoT presents daily challenges for IT, OT and the points at which they overlap.
+Rather than thinking of it as one network against the other, the IoT requires new thinking on the parts of both teams.
+The ability to find solutions that help everyone meet in the middle.